Galileo's Daughter by Dava Sobel

 'Milkman by Anna Burns'

-This book gives us the glimpse of how society is affecting the lives of so many individuals and how much people care about their reputation.
-I gave 3 stars because I live in India & I am alien to the culture which writer is talking about but if someone will write Indian version of this story then probably I can relate more.
+This book gives us a glimpse of how society is affecting the lives of so many individuals and how much people care about their reputation.
+I gave three stars because I live in India & I am alien to the culture which the writer is talking about but if someone writes Indian version of this story then probably I can relate more.